lrq3000/openarena_engine_serversidedemos/README.md

 TODO
 ----

 * Compatibility with maps containing mover objects (like moving platforms of Kaos2): "Reached_BinaryMover: bad moverState" error.
+Maybe can just remove the msg changing moverState since anyway all entities positions are recorded and reproduced?
+No need for specialized mover funcs.

 SHOULD DO (but not now)
 -----------------------